Understanding Distributed Marketing: How It Works and How to Benefit Your Brand

-Distributed marketing scales the gap between corporate, employees, channel collaborators, local retailers, agents while your brand delivers consistent experiences across corporate marketing and partner networks.
-Marketers develop and share on-brand, collaborative content across Cloud channels.
+Distributed marketing scales the gap between corporate, employees, channel collaborators, local retailers, and agents while your brand delivers consistent experiences across corporate marketing and partner networks.
+Marketers develop and share on-brand, collaborative content across Cloud Distribution Channels

 Distributed Marketing consists of a managed package that you install in your CRM landscape.
 You can also install a distributed marketing cloud environment to enable compelling content collaboration easily.
 Today, most marketers use the power of marketing Cloud to help teams of all sizes engage with their business reliably and at different scales.

 As a marketer using distributed marketing, you will:

 - Empower your teams to engage with their business book at scale with on-brand content.